-Secure messages including encrypted and digitally signed messages are fragile in terms of modifications applied to their body (writing about the message body we also mean the attachments included).
-As a result, some of the actions performed on these messages can either damage the encryption or invalidate a digital sign.
-However, CodeTwo Exchange Rules Pro is equipped with the secure messages processing mechanism that lets you process actions (exceptions apply) for both above mentioned types of secure messages keeping them encrypted and valid.
+Secure messages, including encrypted and digitally signed messages, are fragile in terms of modifications applied to their body (by "message body" we also mean the attachments included).
+As a result, some of the actions performed on these messages can either damage their encryption or invalidate a digital sign.
+However, CodeTwo Exchange Rules Pro is equipped with the secure messages processing mechanism that lets you perform the built-in actions (exceptions apply) on both mentioned types of secure messages, keeping them encrypted and valid.

-Be aware that not all encryption and digital signatures standards are supported - see Supported platforms and requirements article.
+Be aware that not all encryption and digital signature standards are supported - see supported platforms and requirements.

 - can be applied directly to secure messages,